sigcsets/sigcse2022/_participants/in-person-getting-ready.md

 If you brought your vaccination card and can access your email, then all is not lost.
 Somewhere other than the RICC and the Omni meeting rooms, pick up where you left off in the vaccination verification process described above and wait for it to complete.
 This will not be immediate, so you may want to check into your room, grab a snack, or check email.
 Once you receive the receipt email from Immunaband, return to the RICC and show it to the folks at the Vaccination Verification desk.

 ### I forgot to register, but at least I remembered my proof of vaccination
 The [registration system](/participants#registration) will close for in-person participation at 9:00 PM EST on Wednesday, March 2.
+Also, due to the time required for the vaccination verification process, there is a risk that you may be unable to participate in person in some or all sessions.

 If you arrive in Providence before that time, then somewhere other than the RICC, register yourself.
 You won't be able to pick up your badge or registration materials yet, but one of the symposium organizers will begin the vaccination verification process for you.
 Wait for the emails from Immunaband and follow the process described above.
 Then find something to do while you wait for it to be verified.
 When you get your receipt email from Immunaband, return to the RICC and show it to the folks at the Vaccination Verification desk.